testdouble/testdouble.js/README.md

-The first thing a test double library needs to do is give you a way to replace the production dependencies of your [subject under test](https://github.com/testdouble/contributing-tests/wiki/Subject) with fake ones created by the library.
+The first thing a test double library needs to do is give you a way to replace the production dependencies of your [subject under test](https://github.com/testdouble/contributing-tests/wiki/Subject) with fake ones controlled by your test.

 We provide a top-level method called `td.replace()` that operates in two different modes: CommonJS module replacement and object-property replacement.
-Both modes will, by default, perform a deep clone the real dependency but replace all of its functions with fake test double functions that you can configure and observe.
+Both modes will, by default, perform a deep clone the real dependency which replaces all functions it encounters with fake test double functions that can be configured by your test to either stub responses or assert invocations.

 #### Module replacement with Node.js